conbojs/conbo/README.md

 Modular namespace declaration
 -----------------------------

-Conbo.js brings the familiar concepts of packages and imports to JavaScript in the form of modular namespaces, optimised to work as an alternative to the commonly used minification pattern, for example:
+ConboJS brings the familiar concepts of packages and imports to JavaScript in the form of modular namespaces, optimised to work as an alternative to the commonly used minification pattern, for example:

 ```javascript
 // Utils.js